asmusz-adobe/AdobeSign-Resources/more/agreement_status_updates_webhooks_polling.md

-# Adobe Sign - Agreement Status Updates and  Webhooks for Partner Platforms
+# Adobe Sign - Agreement Status Updates and  Webhooks for Partner and Customer Integrated Platforms

 While *we have webhooks that can be created by customers in the web UI "Front End"*, **we do not recommend that partners use this method when setting up their platform integrations.** We recommend partners set up webhooks via API as **"resource" or per-agreement webhooks**.
 There are a few reasons for this.